 Read about different genes that are linked to hereditary cancer, their associated risks and guidelines for screening, preventing and treating cancers in people with inherited mutations in these genes.

-Medical decisions for people with an inherited PTEN mutation who have been diagnosed with cancer
+Medical decisions for people with an inherited mutation who have been diagnosed with cancer

-The following cancer treatment studies are open to people with an inherited PTEN mutation.
+The following are studies enrolling people with inherited mutations.

 - NCT04770246: Using TAS-117 to Treat Advanced with Inherited Mutations.
 This study will look at how well the TAS-117 works for treating people with an inherited mutation and advanced or (excluding primary brain tumors).

 - NCT02401347: Beyond (TBB) Trial.
 The goal of the study is to evaluate the anti-cancer activity of (a type of treatment known as a ) in patients with advanced breast cancer with specific genetic mutations based on a blood, saliva, or tumor test.
 This study is open to people with inherited mutations , , , , , , , , , and other genes.

 - NCT02665195: Registry Of MultiPlex Testing (PROMPT).
 PROMPT is an online research registry.
 The goal of PROMPT is to help researchers to better understand the risks that are linked to mutations in less well-studied genes.